-FACTS AND FIGURES CONCERNING OUR SUSTAINABILITY REPORT
+FACTS AND DETAILS CONCERNING OUR SUSTAINABILITY REPORT 2016.

-We, of course, want to address both women and men with our report – even if we have omitted gender-specific formulations for the sake of readability.
+Naturally, we want to address both women and men with our report – even if we have omitted gender-specific formulations for the sake of readability.

-The Scope of the Report
+Scope of the Report

 The content of the report is based on important issues revealed by the materiality analysis and is directly connected to our international HEINEKEN Sustainability Initiative “Brewing a Better World”.
-Additional information on our global strategy can be found in the HEINEKEN Sustainability Report under http://www.theheinekencompany.com/sustainability.
+Additional information on our global strategy can be found in the HEINEKEN Sustainability Report at: http://www.theheinekencompany.com/sustainability.

 - Other reporting systems that are available to us are the CLM (Contract Lifecycle System), the EcoVadis platform of Supplier Codes and SAP for employee relevant information.

 - The HEINEKEN Annual Sustainability Survey along with additional information from each department provides the remaining data.